The Spider's Web (serial): Production

 The Spider's Web was the first serial to be adapted from a pulp magazine.
 The original pulp magazine stories were too violent for the motion picture production code, but The Spider's Web "did manage to suggest [their] frantic pace".
 Some changes were made beyond toning down the violence.
 The Spider's costume, a hood/mask and flowing cape with a spiderweb pattern motif, was more theatrical than either the description or illustrations in the Spider's pulp magazine.
 Historically, The Spider's early cover appearances depict him dressed in black with a black fedora and domino mask.
 Beginning with the pulp's sixth issue in 1934, The Spider employed horror makeup consisting of a "fright wig", fangs, a false hooked nose, and a hunchback.
 Commissioner Kirkpatrick was slightly changed to Commissioner Kirk "for no good reason".
 The serial release coincided with Superman (comics) and Green Hornet (radio) going nationwide.

+The film was produced by Columbia Pictures executive Jack Fier, without screen credit.
+The screenplay was written by serial scenarists George H. Plympton and Basil Dickey, feature-film writer Robert E. Kent, and newspaperman Martie Ramson, whose hard-boiled short stories were syndicated in 1935 and 1936.
+The direction was shared by action specialist Ray Taylor and veteran serial director James W. Horne.